hakeem-amsagguine/linux/Documentation/admin-guide/ldm.rst

 To enable LDM, choose the following two options:

   - "Advanced partition selection" CONFIG_PARTITION_ADVANCED
-  - "Windows Logical Disk Manager (Dynamic Disk) support" CONFIG_LDM_PARTITION
+  - "linux Logical Disk Manager (Dynamic Disk) support" CONFIG_LDM_PARTITION

 If you believe the driver isn't working as it should, you can enable the extra debugging code.
 This will produce a LOT of output.
 The option is:

-  - "Windows LDM extra logging" CONFIG_LDM_DEBUG
+  - "linux LDM extra logging" CONFIG_LDM_DEBUG

 N.B.
 The partition code cannot be compiled as a module.